francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 In [Part 1](/resources/infra-ops/kubernetes-software-deployment-1/) we deployed the [`traefik/whoami`](https://hub.docker.com/r/traefik/whoami) echo server image with its corresponding Kubernetes resources (Namespace, Deployment,  and Service).

-Standard Kubernetes Ingress routing rules can only route traffic to Services.
+Any HTTP application can be used, and the separate namespace is not required, but there must a Service in front of the Pods controlled by the Deployent - the standard Kubernetes Ingress routing rules can only route traffic to Services.

 ### 0.3.
 A Public Domain Name